sgmurphy/wordpress-plugins/wp-file-upload/readme.txt

 Initial version.

 == Upgrade Notice ==

+= 4.24.8 =
+Regular update to fix some security issues.

 = 4.24.7 =
 Regular update to fix some bugs and introduce some new features.